top of page

 Radio Telephony

-A pass in both the multiple-choice written paper and a practical (simulated flight) exercise are required for the issue of a Flight Radio Telephony Operator’s (FRTO) Licence.
+A pass in both the multiple-choice written paper and a practical (simulated flight) exercise is required for the issue of a Flight Radio Telephony Operator’s (FRTO) Licence.
 This license entitles the holder to operate the radio equipment in the aircraft and is a requirement before the pilot’s license is issued.
 We have Instructors who will teach the finer points whilst flying, and our CAA Authorised FRTO Examiner will see you through the tests.

 bottom of page